Airlines suspend flights due to coronavirus outbreak

 - American Airlines Group Inc said it will temporarily suspend all remaining flights to South Korea through April 24.

-- Air Canada will allow travellers to rebook flights to parts of Italy at no charge.
+- Air Canada will allow travelers to rebook flights to parts of Italy at no charge.

 - Alitalia said on Sunday it was suspending national and international flights to and from Milan's Malpensa airport from March 9.